When you think about it… much of what goes on in the world more or less takes place on the streets. This is why street photography is so popular.

 You generally have to visualize a scene and anticipate what it may lead to.

-For instance, if you see somebody walking down the street with a row of sausages hanging out over their shopping bag with a group of hungry dogs following them, you may have a good idea of what’s going to happen next – resulting in a great photography idea!
+For instance, if you see somebody walking down the street with a row of sausages hanging out over their shopping bag with a group of hungry dogs following them, you may have a good sense of what’s going to happen next – resulting in a great photography idea!